paulhildebrandt/python-keynote/README.rst

 python-keynote
 ==============

-python-keynote contains KeynoteAPI a very simple Apple Keynote 09 file reader.
+python-keynote contains keynote_api a very simple Apple Keynote 09 file reader.

 My current goal was to read all the pictures out of a keynote file and figure out their sizes.
 I wrote enough to do that but tried to keep